Insulation Layer

 Technical Details

-For even more information, check out Richard Nisley’s posts such as best clothing combinations for backpacking.
-I think it’s very useful to note that as the temperature drops, activity level significantly changes the absolute amount of insulation.
-The colder it gets, the more you want different insulation for when you are active, when you are are at rest, and when you sleep.
-I find that Richard’s graph roughly matches my subjective experience, though I need less insulation when active.
-Richard also has a very useful New Paradigm for understanding garment warmth and his even more detailed Revised Paradigm. which will provides a sense of the relative insulating ability of garments.
+For even more information, check out articles by Stephen Seeber and Richard Nisley’s posts such as best clothing combinations for backpacking.
+Note that the colder it gets, the more you want different insulation for when you are active, when you are at rest, and when you sleep.
+I find that Richard’s graph roughly matches my subjective experience, though I need less insulation when active (roughly 1/2 when highly active).
+Richard also has a very useful New Paradigm for understanding garment warmth and his even more detailed Revised Paradigm which will provides a sense of the relative insulating ability of garments.
 The open textbook Body Physics provides the mathematical models for how our bodies and the environment interact.
 For more information about how to measure the performance of materials see Thermal Performance Measurements of Synthetic Insulations by Stephen Seeber and for additional values see high loft materials CO values and engineeringtoolbox clo clothing page.
 The paper Application of Nanofiber Technology to Nonwoven Thermal Insulation has some interesting observations for people interested in various properties of a number of insulation materials.
+There are also some great articles about clothing systems which are at the bottom of my clothing page.

 Low Cost

 You most likely already have a fleece.
-If not, it is possible to buy a 200 weight fleece at discount stores for $10-20 which will be adequate for cool-moderate temperatures.
+If not, it is possible to buy a fleece at discount stores for around $20 which will be adequate for cool-moderate temperatures.
 You might also look at using the US Army’s M-65 Field clothing liners which can often be purchased for less than $20.
-For colder weather add a good wool sweater or second fleece.
+For colder weather add a good wool sweater under your fleece, or get a slightly oversized fleece which will over your first fleece.
 Costco sometimes carries low cost down or synthetic garments, and there are a number of reasonably inexpensive jackets from Decathlon.
 Uniqlo down garments are fairly inexpensive and sometimes go on sale.
 L.L.
-Bean, Eddie Bauer, or Lands End sometimes have specials which make their puffy jackets and vest very reasonably priced.
+Bean, Eddie Bauer, and Lands End sometimes have specials which make their puffy jackets and vests very reasonably priced.

 Leave a Reply